-Check the notice which is given to you by the Police Officer or Local Authority Officer to identify under which legislation the notice is being issued.
+It is important to check the notice which is given to you by the Police Officer or Local Authority Officer to identify under which legislation the notice is being issued.
 If the Criminal Justice & Police Act 2001 (Section 19) is the source of the notice, the notice itself does not have the power to either close the premises or require you to cease selling alcohol.